(Disclosure: Some of the links below may be affiliate links)

 This should be a good set of brokers for comparison.
 This should help to show what are the best brokers in Switzerland.

 For information, I am using the Tiered pricing of Interactive Brokers for this comparison.
-It is generally cheaper than the Fixe pricing.
+It is generally cheaper than the Fixed pricing.

-Here are the fees for these six brokers for a few examples of operations on Swiss and American stock exchanges.
-I used the share prices of April 16th for the comparison.
+Here are the fees for these six brokers for a few examples of Swiss and American stock exchange operations.
+I used the share prices of April 16th, 2022, for the comparison.
 Here are all the data I have collected: